In Myanmar, INGOs Call for an End to Violence Against Civilians Including Children and Warn of Imminent Humanitarian Crisis

 Rosamur project is implemented within the framework of a capacity building program initiated end of 2015, and aiming to improve the quality of environmental services in Myanmar cities through the establishment of a network of ...

 The project aims at providing access to water to 2,000 households of Mandalay City (Amarapura Township) and at implementing incentive measures for households to connect to the networks.
-It also consists ...
+It also consists in reinforcing capacities of the municipality ...

 Myanmar | 18/10/2016 - 30/06/2019